fjvallarino/monomer/tasks.md

   - Active state not working correctly (click button and drag outside)
   - Does widgetResize need to return WidgetResult?
     - User may want to listen for resize events
+  - Remove SetFocus from single components (already handled in template)

 - Pending
   - Add header in all files, indicating license and documenting what the module does